DataDog/php-datadogstatsd/README.md

 ```
 The first version shipped in composer is *0.0.3*

-Or manually clone the repository at [github.com/DataDog/php-datadogstatsd](https://github.com/DataDog/php-datadogstatsd) and set it up with `require './src/DogStatsd.php'.`
+Or manually clone this repository and set it up with `require './src/DogStatsd.php'.`

 Once installed, turn on the socket extension to PHP which must be enabled at compile time by giving the `--enable-sockets` option to **configure**.